Dietetic Internship Program Mission

 - At least 80 percent of program graduates take the Commission on Dietetic Registration (CDR) credentialing exam for dietitian nutritionists within 12 months of program completion.

-- Of graduates who seek employment, at least 80 percent are employed in nutrition and dietetics or related field within 12 months of graduation.
+- Of graduates who seek employment, at least 80 percent are employed in nutrition and dietetics or related fields within 12 months of graduation.

 - 90 percent of employers will rate graduates as well prepared or prepared for their first position as an RDN.